rd9437/weather-API/README.md

 **Support**

-If you encounter any issues or have questions regarding the Weather App, please don't hesitate to reach out to us for assistance.
+If you encounter any issues or have questions regarding the Weather App, please don't hesitate to reach out to me for assistance.

 https://weather-api.streamlit.app/

-Thank you for using our Weather App!
-We hope it helps you stay informed about the weather conditions in your area.
+Thank you for using my Weather App!
+I hope it helps you stay informed about the weather conditions in your area.